US Supreme Court deals setback to LGBT rights in web designer case | Law-Order

 - United States

-Smith's business, called 303 Creative, sells custom web designs.
+Smith's business, called 303 Creative, sells custom web designs, but she opposed providing her services for same-sex weddings.
 The dispute focused on protections for freedom of speech under the U.S. Constitution's First Amendment.
-"The First Amendment envisions the United States as a rich and complex place where all persons are free to think and speak as they wish, not as the government demands," Gorsuch wrote.
+"The First Amendment envisions the United States as a rich and complex place where all persons are free to think and speak as they wish, not as the government demands," conservative Justice Neil Gorsuch wrote in the ruling.

 The court has a 6-3 conservative majority.
-The liberal justices during oral arguments in the case in December said a decision favoring Smith could empower certain businesses to discriminate.
 Smith and her lawyers have said she is not discriminating against anyone but objects to messages that contradict her Christian beliefs.

 Colorado, civil rights groups and numerous legal scholars warned of a ripple effect if Smith won, allowing discrimination based not only on a business owners' religious beliefs, but potentially racist, sexist and anti-religious views.
 Public accommodations laws exist in many states, banning discrimination in areas such as housing, hotels, retail businesses, restaurants and educational institutions.
 Colorado first enacted one in 1885.
 Its current Anti-Discrimination Act bars businesses open to the public from denying goods or services to people because of race, gender, sexual orientation, religion and certain other characteristics.